Chicago Cubs get OF Maybin, 2 lefty relievers in 3 trades

 Kris Bryant and Steven Souza Jr. also are close to returning from injuries.
 They took batting practice Monday.

-Hoyer said the team plans to send Albert Almora Jr. to their alternate training site in South Bend, Indiana, clearing out at least one of those outfielders.
+Hoyer said the team plans to send Albert Almora Jr. to its alternate training site in South Bend, Indiana, clearing out at least one of those outfielders.

 “Albert hasn’t gotten consistent at-bats and I think as a result, I think it’s just been a challenge for him to play sporadically and be able to produce,” Hoyer said.
 “I think sometimes a veteran player like a Cam Maybin at this point in his career is used to coming off the bench.”

-The Cubs also have lefties Kyle Ryan and José Quintana in their bullpen, but Quintana could return to the rotation after Tyler Chatwood left Sunday’s 10-1 victory at Cincinnati with right elbow discomfort.
+The Cubs also have lefties Kyle Ryan and José Quintana in their bullpen, but Quintana likely will return to the rotation after Tyler Chatwood left Sunday’s 10-1 victory at Cincinnati with right elbow discomfort.

 Hoyer said Chatwood had an MRI and is heading to the injured list, but the team is hopeful he will be able to return this season.